mackmoe/arduino-projects/README.md

 ---

-# Arduino UNO Projects
+# Arduino Projects

-Tweaked some scripts for initial testing and running of some different types of water sensors using a bucket, a LetPot and an Arduino UNO.
+Tweaked some scripts for initial testing and running of some different types of water sensors using a bucket, a LetPot and an Arduino.

 ## Table of Contents